farbod2u/infinit-scrolling-posts/README.md

 Posts data just are an array.

 ### To build and run :

+#### Prerequisite: You need docker and docker-compose han been installed on your OS.
 After clone project by git, do followings:

 ```